High-speed rail in France

 France has a large network of high-speed rail lines.
 As of June 2021, the French high-speed rail network comprises 2800 km of tracks, making it one of the largest in Europe and the world.
 As of early 2023, new lines are being constructed or planned.
-The first French high-speed railway, the LGV Sud-Est, linking the suburbs of Paris and Lyon, opened in 1981 and was at that time the only high-speed rail line in Europe.
+The first French high-speed railway, the LGV Sud-Est, linking the suburbs of Paris and Lyon, opened in 1981.

 In addition to serving destinations across France, the high-speed rail system is also connected to the United Kingdom, Spain, Belgium, the Netherlands, Luxembourg, Germany, Switzerland, and Italy.
 The SNCF, France's state-owned rail company, operates both a premium service (TGV inOui) and a budget service (Ouigo).
 The French national high-speed rail network follows the spoke-and-hub model, centered on Paris.
 Besides its main operator, the SNCF, it is also used by Eurostar, Thalys, Deutsche Bahn, Trenitalia France, RENFE, and the Swiss Federal Railways.